-1. Name of Employer
+1. name of Employer

 2. Name of Employee

 3. Date Employment began

-4. Wage and Method of Calcul
+4. Wage and Method of Calcula ation

-5. Interval at which wages are
+5. Interval at which wages are paid

 6. Normal Hours of work

-7. Short description of employe
+7. Short description of employe ee's work

 8. Probation Period

 9. Annual Holiday Entitlement

 10. Paid Public Holiday

 11. Payment during sickness

-12. Maternity Leave (if employe e female)
+12. Maternity Leave (if employee e female)

-13. Nursing Break Entitlement (for female employee)
+13. Nursing Break Entitlement (f or female employee)

-14. Notice employee entitled to
+14. Notice employee entitled to r receive

-15. Notice employer required to
+15. Notice employer required to give

-16. Any other matter either part y wishes to include
+16. Any other matter either party wishes to include

-(b) An employee is free to join a traking.
-The address of the Trade The grievance procedure and o disciplinary procedure in this undertaking requires to be sciplinary action needs to be taken.
+(b) An employee is free to join a tra aking.
+The address of the Trade I The grievance procedure and d ade union or staff association, which is recognized by the Union or Staff Association is: lisciplinary procedure in this undertaking requires to be ciplinary action needs to be taken.

-Emplo yer's signature Witness
+yer's signature Witness

-- yee's signature Witness
+Emplo yee's signature Witness

 Date Date